-Simple, quick No Bake Cookies that will impress your guests without them ever guessing they took you about 10 minutes.
-Score!
+These No Bake Coconut Macaroon Cookies are quick, easy and always a hit with family and friends.
+Impress your guests without them ever guessing they took you about 10 minutes.

 Back with a cookie recipe for you.
 I did not cook last night as we had leftover pasta from the night before.
 No way that yummy goodness was going to waste.